 One plan that offers orthodontic coverage is the Aetna Vital Dental Plus Rx.
 This is a savings plan, not a standard insurance plan, and it costs around $150 per year.
 With this plan, you can save up to 39% on braces.

-Aflac offers dental insurance as a supplement to health insurance, and orthodontic cover is provided by an additional rider.
+Aflac orthodontic insurance includes dental insurance as a supplement to health insurance, and orthodontic cover is provided by an additional rider.
 This can help keep prices lower than they would be with standard dental insurance.

 Supplemental orthodontic coverage can't be purchased separately; instead, it works with your health insurance.
-To get a quote from Aflac, you'll most likely need to call them directly, as their quotes aren't available online.
+To get a quote for Aflac orthodontic insurance, you'll most likely need to call them directly, as their quotes aren't available online.

 Guardian offers an Advantage Gold plan that features a large network of dentists and comprehensive benefits, including orthodontics and braces.